barryvdh/laravel-ide-helper/README.md

 If you don't want to write your properties yourself, you can use the command `php artisan ide-helper:models` to generate PHPDocs, based on table columns, relations and getters/setters.

+> Note: this command requires a working database connection to introspect the table of each model

 By default, you are asked to overwrite or write to a separate file (`_ide_helper_models.php`).
 You can write the comments directly to your Model file, using the `--write (-W)` option, or force to not write with `--nowrite (-N)`.